drtyhlpr/rpi23-gen-image/README.md

 Enable Hardware Random Number Generator.
 Strong random numbers are important for most network based communications that use encryption.
 It's recommended to be enabled.

 ##### `ENABLE_MINGPU`=false
-Minimize the amount of shared memory reserverd for the GPU.
+Minimize the amount of shared memory reserved for the GPU.
 It doesn't seem to be possible to fully disable the GPU.

 ##### `ENABLE_DBUS`=true
 Install and enable D-Bus message bus.
 Please note that systemd should work without D-bus but it's recommended to be enabled.